canonical/edgex-config-provider/examples/device-virtual/res/README.md

 # Device Virtual Resources

-The files are taken from https://github.com/edgexfoundry/device-virtual-go/tree/v2.3.0-dev.13/cmd/res
+The files are taken from https://github.com/edgexfoundry/device-virtual-go/tree/v3.0.0-dev.45/cmd/res

 In this example following have been modified:
-- Device is modified (commented) to reduce the number of resources and auto events.
+- Device is modified to contain only `Random-Float-Device` to reduce the number of resources and auto events.
-- All profiles except for `Random-Float-Device` have been disabled by adding `.example` suffix to their names.
+- All unused profiles have been removed, leaving only `Random-Float-Device`.
+- Startup message is set to `CONFIG BY EXAMPLE PROVIDER` for the sake of testing.